EzraDryerBU/TopDungeon/README.md

 ## Player Script
-Contains three fields and two methods
+Contains three fields and two methods.
+Governs player movment and collisions.

 ### Fields
 -A BoxCollider2D field that will hold the box collider object of the player this script is assigned to.
 Called boxCollider.